-Figure 6 shows the number of earthquake events detected and catalogued by CQSRG since 2004.
-It puts into context the extraordinary number of earthquakes detected during the past five years when compared to the numbers detected in previous years.
-This increase in seismic activity is entirely due to the large magnitude events and their dependent aftershocks that occurred in the Mt Perry, Rainbow Beach, and Bowen areas during 2015 and 2016.
+Figure 8 shows the number of earthquake events detected and catalogued by CQSRG since 2004.
+It puts into context the extraordinary number of earthquakes detected during the years 2015 to 2021 when compared to the numbers detected in previous years.
+This increase in seismic activity is entirely due to the large magnitude events and their dependent aftershocks that occurred in the Mt Perry, Rainbow Beach, and Bowen areas during 2015, 2016, and 2020.